jnasholm/rcs/README.md

 - Room climate data is provided either by the Bosch [BMP280](https://www.bosch-sensortec.com/products/environmental-sensors/pressure-sensors/bmp280/) temperature and pressure sensor, or the Bosch [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) temperature, humidity and pressure sensor.
 - Floor temperature sensor is either an analog [NTC](https://en.wikipedia.org/wiki/Thermistor) or a digital [DS18B20](https://www.energibutiken.se/sv/dallas-1-wire-givare/161-dallas-1-wire-pro-kapslad-givare-6-mm-10-meter-02004.html).
 Linear analog sensors [RTD/PT100/PT1000](https://www.omega.com/en-us/temperature-measurement/temperature-wire-sensors/hsrtd/p/HSRTD-3-100-A-10M) will also be added in he future.
 - Supply voltage for the room climate sensor is +12VDC.
+- Integration with [Home Assistant](https://www.home-assistant.io/) is recommended.
+Sensor data and configuration parameters can be imported to operate the controller.
+- Direct communication between ESP nodes through the network broadcast [UDP Component](https://esphome.io/components/udp) in ESPHome from version 2024.9.

 ## Description
 The room climate sensor is designed to be a replacement for legacy wired room thermostats.